A Michigan homeowner insurance claim lawyer will help you with your property damage claim after a fire, natural disaster, flood, or other accident.

 Homeowner insurance also provides liability coverage against personal injury accidents in the home or on the property, such as a fall on ice or a dog bite attack.

 Mortgage companies require that a loan borrower have a homeowner insurance policy on the property.
-This protects the mortgage holder’s interest in the property in the event of a fire, flood, or other type of serious damage.
+This protects the mortgage holder’s interest in the property in the event of a fire, flood, or other types of serious damage.

 Proof of insurance is typically required on a yearly basis.